timnon/pyschedule-notebooks/README.md

 # pyschedule notebooks

-The repository contains a random collection of pyschedule notebooks.
+A random collection of pyschedule notebooks.